 I also discovered that programming was just like riding a bike.
 One never forgets how to ride one, no matter how long since the last time.
-One might be a bit rusty initially, but soon we will be masters of the domain yet again.
-I had not written a line of code in over a decade, but there I was in the middle of the many tech revolutions using skills I thought I had forgotten forever.
-A decade later, I had a full-time job in international development, and programming was not an essential part of the work.
+One might be a bit rusty initially, but soon, we will be masters of the domain yet again.
+I had not written a line of code in over a decade, but there I was in the middle of the many tech revolutions, using skills I thought I had forgotten forever.
+A decade later, I had a full-time job in international development, and programming was not essential to the work.
 By the end of the Millennium, I was hiring programmers to write code for some of our development programs in the Global South.
-My comparative advantages vis-à-vis other managers were that I could discuss software specification requirements with the coders, read their code and check for quality, thoroughly test the various versions, and suggest detailed code modifications as needed.
+My comparative advantages vis-à-vis other managers were that I could discuss software specification requirements with the coders, read their code and check for quality, thoroughly test the various versions, and suggest detailed code modifications.

 The central idea is to take an input, data, preferably in small quantities, and activate the programming magic wand to generate the expected output.
-If the latter is not what we were looking for, then the magic wand must be set in motion again until the target is hit dead center.
-As a programmer, I write the rules and use existing algorithms to get to the end result.
+If the latter is not what we were looking for, the magic wand must be set in motion again until the target is hit dead center.
+As a programmer, I write the rules and use existing algorithms to achieve results.
 In the case of my first program, for example, I had to write the algorithm to perform the integral of the fraction used as input.
-But I also had to ensure that the input was a natural number (not a real one, or letter, or word, etc.) and that it was not very large given the limited mainframe memory and computing architecture.
-And I also had to write code to display the output in the best way I could.
-In fact, I spent more time writing rules to check the input thoroughly and display a user-friendly output than jotting down the code for the actual integral—an algorithm that probably was already part of the mainframe’s computing library but not available to me as a student.
+But I also had to ensure that the input was a natural number (not a real one, letter, word, etc.) and that it was not very large, given the limited mainframe memory and computing architecture.
+I also had to write code to display the output in the best way I could.
+In fact, I spent more time writing rules to check the input thoroughly and display a user-friendly output than jotting down the code for the actual integral.
+This algorithm was probably already part of the mainframe’s computing library but was not available to me as a student.
 Today, one just needs to go to a website and solve any integral online.
 We have come a long way, indeed.

-Rules take the shape of subroutines, functions, classes, etc., and algorithms, of course.
-My job as a programmer is to make sure I cover all the bases and always get the desired output.
+Rules take the shape of subroutines, functions, classes, etc., and algorithms.
+My job as a programmer is to ensure I cover all the bases and always get the desired output.
 But untameable bugs are always around, usually difficult to exterminate once and for all.
-There is always room for improvement too.
+There is always room for improvement, too.
 In large-scale programs such as Google Search, a team of programmers is a must for both development and maintenance.
 Recall that Google’s search algorithm was published in 1998.
 It was not comprised of millions and millions of code lines.
 It has grown almost exponentially throughout the years.
-While we cannot see it as it is not Open Source, I am positive it has a vastly improved search algorithm plus many, many rules to cover all potential gaps and pitfalls.
+While we cannot see it as it is not Open Source, I am positive it has a vastly improved search algorithm and many rules to cover all potential gaps and pitfalls.